Tejasri-Surapaneni/Tejasri-Portfolio/README.md

 ## Projects_

-&#127872; &nbsp; Plugin to Integrate Pega and Dataiku
+&#9757; &nbsp; Plugin to Integrate Pega and Dataiku &#127872; &nbsp; Jira Project
-* Jira Project
-* Image Redaction
+&#9757; &nbsp; Image Redaction
-* Conversion of speech to text and populate in the health care form
-* Oil and Gas Project - Seismic, las and tiff
-* Computer Vision - Detection of anamolies in the manufacturing industry
+&#127872; &nbsp; Conversion of speech to text and populate in the health care form &#9757; &nbsp; Oil and Gas Project - Seismic, las and tiff &#127872; &nbsp; Computer Vision - Detection of anamolies in the manufacturing industry

 ## Jira Project